ESurge/flipperzero-firmware-unirfremix/ReadMe.md

+# Archived
+### Look for the latest version of UniRF App on RogueMaster's or Unleashed's fork of FlipperZero Firmware.
 # UniRF Remix App - Minimalized
 ### Based on Official Flipper Zero Firmware (as of July 31) using FBT
 ------------